Östen Mäkitalo

 Östen Mäkitalo (27 August 1938 – 16 June 2011) was a Swedish electrical engineer.
-He is considered to be the one of the most important developers in modern times together with Laila Ohlgren, both engineers at Telia.
+He is considered to be one of the most important developers in modern times together with Laila Ohlgren, both engineers at Telia.
 Together they developed the Nordic Mobile Telephone (NMT) system and were the leading figures, representing Telia and Sweden, in the meetings with the other Nordic countries to find a common standard.
 Later they developed GSM and led the meetings to find a European and later world standard for mobile communication.
 They are many times considered the developer of the cellular phone and mobile telephony.

 Education and occupation

 Mäkitalo was born in Koutojärvi, Sweden, and obtained a master's degree in electrical engineering from Royal Institute of Technology (KTH), while studying for a time he employed as a training assistant and lecturer at the Department of Physics at KTH.
 He started his professional career in 1961 at Televerket (now merged with TeliaSonera), the Swedish Telecommunications Administration, where he developed the first expansion compressor for high-quality sound.
 In the early 1970s, he was accepted as a PhD student at KTH, with Tele Transmission theory as a major and a minor in mathematics.
 He was a visiting professor at KTH since 2005.
 He was the elected member of Royal Swedish Academy of Engineering Sciences.